Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Results

 \subsubsection{Limitation of Experiment.}

 While simulations allow for dynamic motion discovery, real-world experiments present difficulties due to the absence of an accurate state estimator.
 Our framework depends on roll-out trajectories for contact planning, being sensitive to the precision of initial state estimations.
 Although it can address certain discrepancies between expected and actual initial states (e.g., due to large discretization time step), the challenge here is that the framework plans based on an \textit{incorrectly estimated} state.
 Specifically, body height estimation is crucial as it dictates potential contact modes by determining foot height through kinematics.
 Inaccurate height estimation can lead to misplanned contacts and eventual failures of motion.
-This becomes more critical in dynamic motions with fewer contacts, where balance relies solely on one or two feet.
+This becomes more critical in dynamic motions with fewer contacts, where balance relies solely on one or two feet\endnote{The effect of state estimation is tested in simulations using motions such as steep rearing or repeated jumping, where all four feet are often in the air, making estimation unreliable.
+Even with increased iterations for improved MPC convergence, the success rate does not improve.
+Incorrect state estimation inaccurately sets the optimization problem’s initial state, deviating from the robot’s true state.
+Thus, even with a fully reduced dynamics gap, control is based on an incorrect state, not the true initial state, failing to enhance the success of tasks where height estimation is unstable.}.
 Hence, while our framework handles a range of dynamic motions, extreme motions in experiments, such as rearing motions with longer duration or steeper desired pitch angles, remain an area for future work.